§ Identity Hub

 § Abstract

 Most digital activities between people, organizations, devices, and other entities require the exchange of messages and data.
 For entities to exchange messages and data for credential, app, or service flows, they need an interface through which to store, discover, and fetch data related to the flows and experiences they are participating in.
-Identity Hubs are a data storage and message relay mechanism entities can use to locate public or private permissioned data related to a given Decentralized Identifier (DID).
-Identity Hubs are a mesh-like datastore construction that enable an entity to operate multiple instances that sync to the same state across one another, enabling the owning entity to secure, manage, and transact their data with others without reliance on location or provider-specific infrastructure, interfaces, or routing mechanisms.
+A Decentralized Web Node (DWN) is a data storage and message relay mechanism entities can use to locate public or private permissioned data related to a given Decentralized Identifier (DID).
+Decentralized Web Nodes are a mesh-like datastore construction that enable an entity to operate multiple nodes that sync to the same state across one another, enabling the owning entity to secure, manage, and transact their data with others without reliance on location or provider-specific infrastructure, interfaces, or routing mechanisms.

 § Status of This Document

-Identity Hub is a DRAFT specification under development within the Decentralized Identity Foundation (DIF).
+Decentralized Web Node is a DRAFT specification under development within the Decentralized Identity Foundation (DIF).
+It is an active work item of the Secure Data Storage Working Group at DIF.
 It incorporates requirements and learnings from related work of many active industry players into a shared specification that meets the collective needs of the community.

 The specification will be updated to incorporate feedback, from DIF members and the wider community, with a reference implementation being developed within DIF that exercises the features and requirements defined here.
 We encourage reviewers to submit GitHub Issues as the means by which to communicate feedback and contributions.